A friend recently asked me this question (albeit with some rephrasing):

 Unit tests should focus on one thing, and they are typically short – both in lines of code and in execution time.
 Unit tests become extremely useful when they are automated.
 Every major programming language has unit test frameworks.
 Some popular examples include JUnit, xUnit.net, and pytest.
 These frameworks often integrate with code coverage, too.

 In continuous integration, automated unit tests can be run automatically every time a new build is made to indicate if the build is good or bad.
 That’s why unit tests must be deterministic – they must yield consistent results in order to trust build status and expedite failure triage.
 For example, if a build was green at 10am but turned red at 11am, then, so long as the tests were deterministic, it is reasonable to deduce that a defective change was committed to the code line between 10-11am.
 Good build status indicates that the build is okay to deploy to a test environment and then hopefully to production.

 (As a side note, I’ve heard arguments that unit tests can be black box, but I disagree.
 Even if a black box test covers only one “unit”, it is still at least an integration test because it covers the connection between the actual product and some caller (script, web browser, etc.).)

 Again, here’s my definition:

-A performance test is a black box test that measures aspects of a controlled system.
-It is black box in that it should test a real, live, deployed product.
-(Even if the build under test has special instrumentation, the performance test itself should still be run in a black box fashion.)
+A performance test is a test that measures aspects of a controlled system.
+It is white box if it tests code directly, such as profiling individual functions or methods.
+It is black box if it tests a real, live, deployed product.
+Typically, when people talk about testing software performance, they mean black box style testing.
 The aspects to measure must be pre-determined, and the system under test must be controlled in order to achieve consistent measurements.